 Prevalent

-Relevant digital skills and behaviours are standardly included in job descriptions.
+Strategic digital skills are standardly included in job descriptions.

 Level 5